-- 1. The school will make NFLP loans to eligible students for the cost of tuition, fees, books, lab expenses, and other reasonable education expenses.
+1. The school will make NFLP loans to eligible students for the cost of tuition, fees, books, lab expenses, and other reasonable education expenses.
 The school should offer full support or the amount requested by the student to cover the full or partial tuition/fees on a first-come-first-serve basis for an academic year until funds are expended.
 An NFLP loan may not exceed \$35,500 per student for any academic period (such amounts shall be adjusted to provide for cost of attendance (that is, the cost of tuition, fees, books laboratory expenses, and other reasonable education expenses, increase for the yearly loan rate, and the aggregate loan), not to exceed five years of support to a student.
-The school must develop student budgets that treat students within groups consistently, but are sensitive to individual circumstances. - 2.
+The school must develop student budgets that treat students within groups consistently, but are sensitive to individual circumstances.

 The school must send a loan award notification letter to each student.
 The award letter must require the student's signature to indicate acceptance or rejection of the NFLP loan and the return of this document to the school.
-The school must provide the student with a copy of this document. - 3.
+The school must provide the student with a copy of this document.
 The school must execute an NFLP Promissory Note when making an NFLP loan.
 (EXHIBIT A) Modification of the

 Promissory Note requires prior approval of HHS.
-The borrower must sign the Promissory Note prior to disbursement of loan funds.
+The borrower must sign the Promissory Note prior to disbursement of Ioan funds.
 It is not necessary to have a separate Promissory Note signed each time a student receives an advance of funds.
 The school must give the borrower a copy of each note.
-Any NFLP statutory amendment affecting the terms of the NFLP loan requires an amended Promissory Note for future loans and, in some circumstances, an amendment to previously executed Promissory Notes.
+Any NFLP statutory amendment affecting the terms of the NFLP Ioan requires an amended Promissory Note for future Ioans and, in some circumstances, an amendment to previously executed Promissory Notes.

-- 4. The school must disburse the NFLP loan in payments not to exceed the amounts needed by the borrower for the relevant period of time. - 5.
-The borrower must complete the specified education component(s) for the advanced nursing degree program prior to graduating from the program.
+4. The school must disburse the NFLP loan in payments not to exceed the amounts needed by the borrower for the relevant period of time.